fcdoc/doc/en/flashduty/mixin/single_sign_on/openldap.md

 ```

 Stop Service:
-When you want to stop the service, you can use the following command:
+When you want to stop the service, use the following command:
 ```
 docker-compose down
 ```

-## Log in to OpenLDAP
+## Login to OpenLDAP
 Visit http://ip:8088/ in the browser and log in using the username cn=admin,dc=flashduty,dc=com and password xxx.

 ## OpenLDAP Configuration